nikramakrishnan/freetype-site/docs/ft2-basic_types.md

 The bounding box is specified with the coordinates of the lower left and the upper right corner.
 In PostScript, those values are often called (llx,lly) and (urx,ury), respectively.

-If &lsquo;yMin&rsquo; is negative, this value gives the glyph's descender.
+If `yMin` is negative, this value gives the glyph's descender.
 Otherwise, the glyph doesn't descend below the baseline.
 Similarly, if &lsquo;ymax&rsquo; is positive, this value gives the glyph's ascender.

-&lsquo;xMin&rsquo; gives the horizontal distance from the glyph's origin to the left edge of the glyph's bounding box.
-If &lsquo;xMin&rsquo; is negative, the glyph extends to the left of the origin.
+`xMin` gives the horizontal distance from the glyph's origin to the left edge of the glyph's bounding box.
+If `xMin` is negative, the glyph extends to the left of the origin.

 <hr>